-PERMAFIX® is a rehabilitation system that seals, protects and structurally enhances defective sewer manholes and chambers.
+PERMACAST® is an effective alternative for Replacement Manhole Covers.
+It is a rehabilitation system that seals, protects and structurally enhances defective Sewer Manholes and chambers.
 A Portland cement mortar fortified with micro silica is applied centrifugally to the manhole walls with a spinning head to the desired finished thickness.
-PERMAFIX® seals, protects and structurally reinforces them in a safe and cost effective manner.
+PERMACAST® seals, protects and structurally reinforces the Manhole Covers in a safe and cost effective manner.

 - Structurally reinforced to extend its useful life .
 The mortar cures to 80% its ultimate flexural strength within 24 hours.
 Full strength is achieved within 28 days

 - Fully encapsulated interior prevents erosion damage from ground water

 - Full containment of sewage wastes

 - More effective and less expensive than partial spot repairs

 - Cures quickly at high strengths for a speedy return to service